vestedinterests/vestedinterests.github.io/research.md

 + **Paper under Review**

++ **Can identity appeals in party communication or news media influence voter perceptions?** with _Fabienne Lind, Hajo G. Boomgaarden & Markus Wagner_

 + **Comparing Automated Text Measurements of Morality** _with Freddy Hopp_

 + **Issue-specific dynamics of social media hypes - Investigating the influence of Tweets’ topics on user participation and the issue dynamics of bursting online discussions on Twitter** _with Klara Langmann & Christopher Arnold_